mako-framework/mcp/README.md

 ### HTTP

-Serving the MCP server over HTTP requires the [PSR HTTP message bridge](https://github.com/mako-framework/psr-http-message-bridge) package along with a [PSR-7](https://www.php-fig.org/psr/psr-7/) and [PSR-17](https://www.php-fig.org/psr/psr-17/) implementation such as [nyholm/psr7](https://github.com/Nyholm/psr7):
+Serving an MCP server over HTTP requires the [PSR HTTP message bridge](https://github.com/mako-framework/psr-http-message-bridge) package along with a [PSR-7](https://www.php-fig.org/psr/psr-7/) and [PSR-17](https://www.php-fig.org/psr/psr-17/) implementation such as [nyholm/psr7](https://github.com/Nyholm/psr7):

 ```
 composer require mako/psr-http-message-bridge nyholm/psr7
 ```

-Sessions are stored using the cache when serving the MCP server over HTTP, so make sure that the `CacheService` is enabled in the services section of your `app/config/application.php` file.
+Sessions are stored using the cache when serving an MCP server over HTTP, so make sure that the `CacheService` is enabled in the services section of your `app/config/application.php` file.

-You can then serve the MCP server from a controller.
+You can then serve an MCP server from a controller.
 Note that the following example demonstrates basic usage without authentication or any other security measures, so make sure to secure the endpoint before exposing it publicly:

 ```php
 <?php